SEO Not Sure Where to Start: A Guide to Succeeding

 Keyword research is a whole separate field and it is crucial for discovering how your website is doing.
 Even if you are only now launching a website, you need to know which keywords you wish to rank for.

-Once you have decided on the keywords you wish to target, you will be able to find out how you are standing and how you can improve your position.
+Once you have decided on the target keywords you wish to target, you will be able to find out how you are standing and how can improve your position in search engine results.

 An SEO audit is a process where you analyze how your website is doing SEO-wise by really digging deep and taking a detailed look at every little thing that can affect its search engine performance.